colonelEnigma/Zerozilla/setup.md

 # After Installing Requirnments

-Run 'npm install' from inside the 'Zerozill' folder to install dependencies.
+Run 'npm install' from inside the 'Zerozilla' folder to install dependencies.

 Run 'npm start' to run the server.